 Campus community members are expected to be responsible consumers of copyrighted content.
 No user may reproduce any copyrighted work in print, video, audio or digital form, including from the internet, without express permission of the author of the work.
 Use of copyrighted material requires permission from the originator of the material unless it is in the public domain or subject to “fair use” standards.
 Violations of copyright laws include illegally copying, distributing, downloading or uploading information from the internet or any electronic source.
 Works are considered protected even if they are not registered with the U.S. Copyright Office and if they do not include the copyright symbol (©).

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute copyrighted work.
 In a file-sharing context, downloading or uploading substantial portions of copyrighted work without authority constitutes an infringement.
 Copyrighted works include, but are not limited to: literary, dramatic, musical, and artistic works, such as poetry, novels, movies, images, songs, video games, computer software and websites.
 As such, it is against the law to copy the aforementioned media without the permission of the copyright holder.

-Copying or making use of materials other than in accordance with this policy, even if unintentional, may lead to disciplinary action and may subject students to civil and criminal liabilities.
+Copying or making use of materials other than in accordance with this policy, even if unintentional, may constitute a violation of the Student Code of Conduct and lead to disciplinary action, and may subject students to civil and/or criminal liabilities.